stephenhu/epyjs/docs/brainstorm.md

 + focused on blogging
 + simple framework, html, css, and markdown is all that's required
-+ markdown files are stored to some service like github, s3, etc
++ markdown files are stored in some service like github, s3, etc
-+ download an index file with a list of markdown or other pages
++ download an index file with a list of markdown or other pages or get a directory of files
 + download each markdown page
 + render based on local env layout
 + adapters to work with different services, github, s3, etc